ROLE OF COMPLIANCE CERTIFIERS

 CERTIFIED HANDLER CERTIFICATE

-Acutely toxic substances, 6.1 A/B, require certified handler certification.
+Acutely toxic substances, 6.1 A/B, require Certified Handler certification.

-A Certified Handler must know and be able to explain:
+Amongst other requirements a Certified Handler must know and be able to explain:

 To receive an application form please contact us at firstname.lastname@example.org.